Nov 11, 2021

 Project goal statement and value proposition

-One of the essential deliverables will articulate project goals, provide a detailed vision of the future system and its main advantages.
+One of the essential deliverables will articulate project goals and provide a detailed vision of the future system and its main advantages.

 Documented requirements

 Documented project requirements include all functional and non-functional requirements, detailed and prioritized.
-This document gives a glimpse of how the product could evolve from a prototype to an MVP and then to a fully-fledged system.
+This document gives a glimpse of how the product could evolve from design prototypes to an MVP and then to a fully-fledged system.

 Read: Flutter MVP development to speed up time to market